Merkel’s lockdown problems are growing

 Christian Lindner has invited to the Reichstag at short notice, he wants to get rid of something.
-“Parliament has to decide on extensive restrictions on freedom,” emphasizes FDP leader Christian Lindner.
-If there is a new risk from the more contagious mutated virus variant B117, then this must be presented in parliament.
+“Parliament has to decide on far-reaching restrictions on freedom,” emphasized the FDP leader.
+If there is a new risk from the mutated virus variant B.1.1.7. then that must be presented in Parliament.
 He calls for a special session of the Bundestag before the federal-state meeting on Tuesday.
 But that will pass, the Chancellery has long been working on the proposed resolution for further restrictions.

-Night curfews are no longer a taboo, they say.
+The communicative problem for Chancellor Angela Merkel: The number of infections is falling significantly – the renewed aggravation is primarily justified by concerns about the B.1.1.7 spread, for which there is hardly any data basis due to the lack of so-called gene sequencing of positive corona tests .
+The government’s goal is to finally break the infection dynamics, but at the same time criticism is growing and the toolbox has its pitfalls.

+In addition, there are dramatic concerns about a wave of insolvency in retail and the problems with the disbursement of the aid – here, too, should be improved again.

+Vice Chancellor Olaf Scholz (SPD) is expecting two more weeks and a possible tightening – by February 14, one should see much more clearly what the spread of mutated viruses and their influence on the number of infections is.
+Night curfews are no longer a taboo, say government circles.
+Following the example of Bavaria, curfews from 9 p.m. to 5 a.m. are discussed.
 Then, however, there could be more citizens in supermarkets during the day and the risk of infection there could increase.
-Local public transport is also seen as a major risk of contagion – Chancellor Angela Merkel (CDU) wants to reduce the number of occupied spaces in buses and trains – but that would have to be controlled somehow.
+Lower Saxony’s Prime Minister Stephan Weil (SPD) considers such a restriction of basic rights only necessary for hot spots with over 200 new infections per 100,000 inhabitants in seven days.
+“In all of Lower Saxony we are now at an incidence of just under 100.
+That is why I currently do not consider nationwide night curfews to be justified,” he told the “Neue Osnabrücker Zeitung”.
+Local public transport is also seen as a major risk of contagion – Chancellor Merkel wants to reduce the number of occupied spaces in buses and trains – but that would have to be controlled somehow.

+[Wenn Sie die wichtigsten News aus Berlin, Deutschland und der Welt live auf Ihr Handy haben wollen, empfehlen wir Ihnen unsere runderneuerte App, die Sie hier für Apple- und Android-Geräte herunterladen können.]

 Even now there is no lack of rules, but rather compliance and control.
 In Berlin, for example, subway rides without a mask, crowds in front of kiosks and private parties show this.
 FDP boss Lindner therefore requires a concrete database of how which measures have worked so far before making further decisions.

 However, there is little reliable data on public transport, for example.
 What is emerging: Christmas and New Year’s Eve could not have caused the much feared rash.
-RKI boss Lothar Wieler will present the latest figures to the Chancellor and Prime Minister this Monday.
+RKI boss Lothar Wieler will present the latest figures to the Chancellor and Prime Minister this Monday, together with virologist Christian Drosten, among others, also on the B.1.1.7.
+Distribution.

+A discussed goal for public transport is to reduce the load factor to a third.
+In many regions, coach operators whose operations have been suspended due to Corona are now to be encouraged to help out on regular services in order to be able to transport fewer people per bus.
+In addition, Deutsche Bahn is looking into using more trains, and in large cities, despite fewer passengers, the offer is to be expanded or converted so that the equalization works.
+A cessation of traffic is not planned.

+In addition, it is being discussed to enforce a nationwide FFP2 mask requirement for public transport and shops, but special rules would then have to be considered for Hartz IV recipients because the masks are not cheap – the monthly standard rate only includes 2.63 for medical products .
+There is a broad consensus not to shut down businesses and industry, the SPD in particular insists on this.
+One of the home office duties demanded by many for office jobs would be complicated, because a legal regulation cannot be created overnight, so an immediately implementable ordinance is being examined.
+With more people at home, be it through curfews and / or more home offices, the number of passengers in public transport will automatically decrease.

-A week ago, the number of new infections was 162 per 100,000 inhabitants in seven days, at the weekend according to the RKI it was 139 – the numbers collected by the daily mirror differ from this due to the time shifts in reporting to the RKI, but show a similar trend.
-The still high nationwide case numbers “are caused by mostly diffuse events with numerous accumulations, especially in households, in the professional environment and old people’s and nursing homes”, emphasizes the Robert Koch Institute in the current management report.
+A look at the numbers: A week ago the number of new infections was 162 per 100,000 inhabitants in seven days, at the weekend according to the RKI it was 136.
+The still high nationwide case numbers “are due to mostly diffuse events with numerous accumulations, especially in households, caused in the professional environment and old people’s and nursing homes “, emphasizes the Robert Koch Institute in the current management report.

 The B.1.1.7 problem